How can therapy help me speak up?

 Speaking up starts in a safe relationship

-We will touch on different areas of life, weaving between past and present time.
-This happens gently and gradually, as you bring to mind what pains you, working through the difficult situations you face in your everyday present life and relationships, where you find your voice silenced.
+If speaking up or being able to speak your mind and be more authentically you is your goal in therapy (make contact if you are interested in hearing more), we will touch on different areas of life as they become relevant for you to bring up in therapy sessions.
+This happens gently and gradually, as you bring to mind what pains you, working through the difficult situations you face in your everyday present life and relationships (work, school, family, friends and community), where you find your voice silenced.

-For some, we may also find storylines that have people in it from the past who might have allowed a space to speak up and feel safe and supported.
-In narrative therapy, we aim to bring forth connections that were positive and re-member them.
+Some people may already have some solid ground to stand on and build on.
+We can find storylines that have people in it from our past, who might have allowed you a space to speak up and feel safe and supported.
+In narrative therapy, we aim to bring forth those connections that were positive and re-member them.

-Other people may not have much of a place to start, finding safety to speak up, which is why a present relationship with a safe other, such as a therapist, can be the foundation.
-You might also find it difficult sometimes to speak up in my company, and that is something we will try and notice and find words for, which is done from the premise that we are shaped in relationships and we heal in relationships.
+Other people may not have much of a place to start, finding safety to speak up.
+This is why a present relationship with a safe other, such as a therapist, can be the foundation to build upon.
+For example, you might find it difficult sometimes to speak up in my company.
+If so, this is something we cultivate by noticing when it happens.
+For those wondering what it means to heal in the therapeutic relationship, using the therapy session as just described is exactly what it is.
+We are shaped in relationships, and we heal in relationships.

 Speaking up should not be a confessional or forced exercise, but a place where you feel safe enough over time to say what is on your mind